-Groups who will be affected, will have been contacted by the Home Office.
+Groups affected will have been contacted by the Home Office.
 Please respond to their queries as soon as possible.
 You will be asked to produce up to date application forms to reflect any changes in your group as well as signing and dating the application form.
 If there are significant changes such as how you will work with interpreters, assist with digital services or change to ESOL provision, you should reflect this too.

 If you are a group who have approval in principle or have applied to the Home Office, and have not been contacted, there is no change to your status.
-If you have been asked to make changes to your application, or the Home Office are asking for more detail, please do make sure you send these changes through to them.
-Whilst there is no guarantee that you will be able to welcome a family prior to a new resettlement scheme being announced, it’s important for the Home Office to be aware of where you are in your application.
+If you have been asked to make changes to your application, or the Home Office are asking for more detail, please do make sure you send these changes through to them, this will advance your application and demonstrate how ready to welcome you are as we all call for an announcement on resettlement.

 We strongly urge you to not enter financial or legal agreements unless you have been contacted by the Home Office.

 We haven’t put in our application, what should we do?

 We encourage you to keep working on your applications and getting these into the Home Office, who continue to process applications as far as possible.
 Demonstrating the readiness and willingness of neighbours and friends across the UK to welcome is the biggest signal we can send the Government that resettlement programmes must be extended.

 We are in the beginning stages of our Community Sponsorship journey, should we keep going?

 Absolutely yes!
 Whilst you shouldn’t enter any financial or legal agreement, do start your work and aim to get applications in.
 We have heaps of support for Groups starting out.

 Will Reset offer training to groups who will be welcoming?